teegre/bigtime/README.md

 **Bigtime** will use the default characters if these parameters are missing.
 * Stock **digits files** and documentation have been changed accordingly.
 * Added **--preview** option.
-* Improved alarm setting from the commandline.
+* Improved alarm setting from the command line.
 * Added snooze indicator.
 * Added lcd.digits.
 * Added cross.digits.